BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 In the live performance, the autotune applied on adjusting the pitch of the singers live to the closest semitone realtime during live performance.

-Quite frankly, recording a song’s vocal track is challenging, and more often, as a vocalist, you will tend to fatigue your vocal cords if you make several takes to record the vocals.
-I, myself, can vouch for this fact, for when I was recording the vocals for our first single, I had already overworked my vocal cords, for it took me several takes to record the main vocal track.
+Quite frankly, recording a song’s entire vocal track is challenging, and more often, as a vocalist, you will tend to fatigue your vocal cords if you make several takes to record the vocals.
+I, myself, can vouch for this fact, for when I was recording the vocals for our first single, I had already overworked my vocal cords, for it took me several takes to record the main vocal tracks.
 Fair enough, the sound engineer took pity on me and fixed the notes that I missed due to strained vocal cords using the Auto-Tune.

 But what is an Autotune?
-Well, it is an audio processor, first introduced in 1997, designed to alter pitch in vocal recording or instrument recording.
+Well, it is an audio processor, first introduced in 1997, designed to alter pitch in vocal recordings or instrument recording.
 Autotune technology has already advanced at a rapid clip since its rolling out, and now, singers can use it to alter or correct their pitch in realtime during live performances.
 For example, Auto-Tune Live can quickly sense if your pitch is wrong and can rectify it in realtime.
 Yet, this correction is so subtle that only the experts and well-trained ears would notice it.

 Auto-Tune Evolution and Critics!

 It was Andy Hildebrand who launched the Auto-Tune in September 1997.
 He is a Ph.D. research engineer who specialized in digital signal processing and stochastic estimation.
-He came up with a technology for vocal pitch correction when his female colleague suggested that she would benefit from having a device that would enable her to sing in tune.
+He came up with a vocal pitch correction technology when his female colleague suggested that she would benefit from having a device that would enable her to sing in tune.

 So, at the onset, the Auto-Tune was conceived to correct wrong intonations discreetly.
 The use of Autotune spread further in the late 2000s due to T-Pain, a hip-hop/R&B artist who made use of this technology more often.

 The growing popularity of the Autotune was not without its critics.
-For example, during the 51st Grammy Awards in 2009, Death Cab for Cutie, a band, appeared with blue ribbons as a protest against the Auto-Tune’s use in the music scene.
+For example, during the 51st Grammy Awards in 2009, Death Cab for Cutie, a band, appeared with blue ribbons as a protest against the Auto-Tune’s use in the music industry.
 Later that year, Jay-Z entitled his lead single of the Album The Blueprint 3 D.O.A. or DEath of Auto-Tune.